Increase Customer Loyalty With A Rewards Program: How To Choose The Best For Your Business

 This is not by any means a comprehensive list, as there are not dozens but hundreds of different customer loyalty software programs.
 Note that in addition to a loyalty program, many of these applications include other customer engagement features, such as gift cards, digital marketing, mobile ordering, and more.

-Is A Customer Loyalty Program Right For Your Small Business?
+Getting Started With A Rewards Program For Your Small Business

 Any business owner worth his or her salt will tell you that having loyal customers is vital to keeping a thriving business.
 Not only is retaining existing patrons less expensive than acquiring new ones, repeat shoppers are known to spend up to 67% more when they visit your establishment.
 A loyal customer is a customer you can count on returning to your business and spreading free advertisement about your brand by word of mouth.
 (One of the most effective forms of advertising, I might add.)